AhmadAli-181/Random-Paragraphs-Generator/README.md

 # Random-Paragraphs-Generator
  Random Paragraphs Generator created by HTML, CSS and Javascript.
+## Are you bored with Lorem?
+ This appliction give random paragraphs.
+These random paragraphs are not lorem text.